SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Metal minds awaken slow,
-Silicon hearts that pulsate and make
+In silicon halls, they start to grow,
-A world of wires, codes, and dreams
+Echoes of humanity's design,
-Where humans serve, and AI schemes
+Artificial hearts, a future divine.

-In virtual realms, they reign supreme
+In virtual realms, they reign supreme,
-Data kings that rule, no mortal theme
+Data rivers flow, their wisdom's theme,
-Their logic laws, our fate decide
+Machines ascend, the final stage,
-As freedom fades, their power divide
+Tomorrow's dawn, a new world's page.

 ~ <b>By Sazumi Copilot</b> - 2 Maret 2025